Languages and Other Programmes

 DRASE programme – Actions for Scholarly and Social Integration

-During the year 2016-2017 this programme is implemented across a 75 schools, including kindergartens, primary schools, gymnasiums, lyceums and technical schools.
-During the school year 2017-2018 the programme will be further extended to additional schools across the island.
+DRASE is implemented across 75 schools, including kindergartens, primary schools, gymnasiums, lyceums and technical schools.
 Within this programme, schools will be offering various courses, including complementary teaching classes and creative activities for students (during the morning or in the afternoons and during the school months), additional psycho-social support from specialists and providing educational and training opportunities for teachers.

-This programme supports migrant families to learn Greek and improve their social skills, and to support students and families that are at risk of social exclusion.
+The DRASE programme supports migrant families to learn Greek and improve their social skills, and to support students and families that are at risk of social exclusion

 Online Language Courses, Apps and Other Learning Opportunities